Quick Navigation

 If another dog attacks your dog, send a freedom of information request to the Police and BARC for a history of any previous attacks.

-Ask the relevant authorities if any reports had been made against a dog at the dog owner’s address.
+Inquire with the appropriate authorities if there have been any reports against a dog at the dog owner’s address.

 Compensation From The Dog Owner